 It takes some skill and effort to learn to step back from your own writing and ask yourself why something doesn’t work.
 A critique done by a sympathetic friend and/or writer can more quickly flag the problem and that act alone will teach you a great deal.

-Gondor Writers' Critique Group will meet at Gondor Writers' Centre, 19 Caloundra St, Landsborough on the 4th Friday of every month from 4pm.
+Gondor Writers' Critique Group will meet at Gondor Writers' Centre, 19 Caloundra St, Landsborough on the 4th Saturday of every month from 2pm to 4pm.

 If the timing of the meeting does not suit and you are keen to join contact me at firstname.lastname@example.org.
 We may get the numbers to form a second group.